 The anti-gun people argue that the Constitution was written when 3 musket balls a minute was considered rapid fire, as opposed to about 90 RPM for a modern-day semi-automatic AR-15 (if the person’s trigger finger holds out), or hundreds of RPM with a bumpstock, therefore some common sense laws are a no-brainer regarding weapons that create a one-man army.
 And just because there might be other methods of mass murder does not mean we should simply throw up our hands and give up.

 Step1: Construct a series of fortified bunkers in which to store many thousands of guns.
 The guns would be transferred via a fully automated conveyor system to private booths, where the owner of a particular gun could fire the weapon.

 Step2: If there is one thing that the worst of all of these mass shootings have in common, it is the detachable magazine.
 So congress decides to outlaw so-called high-capacity magazines.
 Big deal, I have to say.
 So a shooter can only shoot 15 bullets instead of 30 (or whatever) before they can pop in another magazine in mere seconds and resume: Is that really supposed to make a dent in gun deaths in the USA?
 So the next step is to outlaw the transportation or ownership of any gun that utilizes a detachable magazine—outside of one of the secure facilities.
-Any such gun would be purchased through the facility.
-The new weapons would be transported directly from the manufacturer to the facility under tight security.
+For any new purchases of such firearms, the gun would be transported directly from the manufacturer to the facility under tight security and in disassembled form.

 Step 3: A different panel of 10 non-military, non-government individuals will be elected by the gun owners to operate each facility, and to each hold a unique code, which would release all of the weapons from the facility to their respective owners, but only in combination with at least seven of the other codes.
 In other words, only by the authorization of eight individuals could the guns be released.